 Uncertainty for employees

-The announcement of a spin-off can trigger uncertainty and fear of job loss among employees.
+The announcement of a spin-off can cause uncertainty and fear of job loss among employees.
 This uncertainty can have a negative impact on employee motivation and loyalty and, in some cases, even lead to an exodus of talent.
-It is important that management communicates transparently and provides support to maintain employee confidence.
+It is important that management communicates transparently and offers support in order to maintain employee trust.

 Market risks

-A newly founded company that has emerged from a spin-off often first has to make a name for itself on the market and establish credibility.
+A newly founded company that has emerged from a spin-off often first has to make a name for itself on the market and build credibility.
 This can be particularly difficult if it is in a highly competitive market or one dominated by established players.
-There is also a risk that the spin-off may not have enough capital to survive in the early stages, especially if it is not immediately profitable.
+In addition, there is a risk that the spin-off may not have enough capital to survive in the early stages, especially if it is not immediately profitable.

 Loss of synergies